 What to Highlight

-No matter how long you have been working as an IT QA Analyst, there are a few key things that employers need to know about your background and skills.
+No matter how long you have been working as a quality analyst, there are a few key things that employers need to know about your background and skills.

 The first thing employers want to know is if you are familiar with manual testing, automated testing, or both.
 Make sure to also give an idea of the tools you have used for both automated and manual testing, as employers usually want you to have knowledge of the specific tech stack they are using.

 The next thing to include is the type of software you have tested.
 In your summary, as well as in each position description, include whether you tested desktop, cloud, or mobile applications.

 You also need to explain the types of testing you have done.
 This could include regression testing, black-box testing, white-box testing, and many others.

 Lastly, you want to explain your experience in writing test plans, test cases, and test scripts from scratch.

 1 – 3 sentences giving a broad overview of your background, years of experience in the industry, the types of testing you have done (manual or automated), and the type of software you are familiar with testing.

 3. Employment History: